vinaya-class/vinaya-class.github.io/src/06-false-speech.md

 Everyday context: sensitive information, or can't be bothered to respond.

-Example: "I will come to every morning puja" -- (a) just to make him happy but not intending to come (b) failing to wake up or deciding later to sleep in.
+Example: "We can discuss it tomorrow" -- (a) just to make him happy but not intending to meet (b) failing to remember or something comes up blocking the meeting.

 One has to know *I am going to lie*, and *I am lying*.